tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/任务接口/同步媒体处理/获取媒体信息/获取媒体文件信息_intl_en.md

 ## Feature Description
-This API is used to get media file information.
+This API (`GetMediainfo`) is used to get the information of a media file.

 <div class="rno-api-explorer">
     <div class="rno-api-explorer-inner">